microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Hand's On Lab Architecture](assets/architecture-overview.svg)

+1. The user loads the demo Web Application which sends an HTTP GET request to APIM (API Management) to fetch existing transcriptions.
+APIM will be used as a facade for multiple APIs.
+1. The request is forwarded from APIM to an Azure Function handling transcription fetching
+1. The Azure Function retrieves the latest transcriptions stored in Cosmos DB, and returns them to the Web Application
-1. A user uploads an [audio file](assets/whatstheweatherlike.wav) from the Web application
+1. The user uploads an [audio file](assets/whatstheweatherlike.wav) from the Web application
-2. The web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
+1. The web application sends a second HTTP request to APIM
-3. An Azure Function which acts as an API will process the request and upload the file to a Storage Account
+1. An Azure Function handling uploads will process the request and upload the file to a Storage Account
-4. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
+1. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
-5. The Event Grid System Topic will trigger a Logic App
+1. The Event Grid System Topic will trigger a Logic App
-6. The Logic App retrieves the uploaded audio file
+1. The Logic App retrieves the uploaded audio file
-7. The audio file is sent to Azure Cognitive Services
+1. The audio file is sent to Azure Cognitive Services
-8. The speech to text service will process the file and return the result to the Logic App
+1. The speech to text service will process the file and return the result to the Logic App
-9. The Logic App will then store the transcript of the audio file in a Cosmos DB database
+1. The Logic App will then store the transcript of the audio file in a Cosmos DB database
-10. A second Azure Function will be triggered by the update in CosmosDB.
+1. A second Azure Function will be triggered by the update in CosmosDB.
 It will fetch the transcript from CosmosDB and send it to Web Pub/Sub
-11. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets
+1. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets

 <div class="info" data-title="Note">